kabilanb29/LegalAssistant/README.md

-# LegalBot – Discord Legal Assistant
+# 🏛️📜⚖️🎓LegalBot – Discord Legal Assistant

 LegalBot is an intelligent Discord bot designed to answer legal questions clearly and simply.
 Built using Python and OpenRouter's AI, it provides instant support inside designated channels or via slash commands.